-The extended family is very important among the upper class.
+The extended family is very important to the upper class.
 The elite find it advantageous to have relatives in various government agencies, in all the political parties and in various economic sectors.

 Even in the modern era marriages may be arranged to add a needed element to the mix.
 Besides their actual extended families, Portuguese citizens also call upon a network of contacts from school and business to protect their interests.

 In the lower classes, extended family networks are less important because there are fewer interests to protect.